michaelouma/Clinic-Time-Reminder/README.md

 # Clinic Appointment Reminder Automation

-This project is a **Python automation script** that sends **email reminders to clinicians** about patients who have upcoming appointments.
+This project is a **Python automation script** that sends **email reminders to clinicians** about Non Communicable Disease patients who have upcoming appointments.
 It reads appointment data from an MySQL database, identifies patients due **tomorrow**, and sends an automated email listing those patients.
 It also updates the appointment status in the Excel file to ensure no duplicate reminders.

 ---